11 Things to Start With in Google Classroom

 One of my favorite things about Google Classroom is the assignment folder icon.
 In the assessment screen, locate the folder icon underneath the “Turned In|Assigned” count.
 Clicking on the icon opens the folder in Google Drive that contains all of the students work.

 8. Return Work

 When students submit work to Google Classroom they lose editing rights.
 Ownership of the assignments are turned over to the teacher.
 Students become viewers of the document.
 This means they are unable to see any feedback comments left in the document itself.
 Return work to students to return editing rights and to allow them to see feedback comments in the document.
-I recommend returning student work BEFORE you leave feedback.
-I use the comment “Returning editing rights” when returning work.
-Returning work first allows the student to receive a notification that you left them feedback and directs them to the feedback.
+Students are unable to see any scores you’ve left them until you return their work.

 9. Provide a Link